Safeguarding Policy

 b) Where there are concerns about a child (that you do not consider to be in the category above); staff members or tutors must immediately report to the safeguarding lead:

-Any concerns relating to youth produced sexual imagery (sexting); and
+Any concerns relating to youth produced sexual imagery (sexting)

 c) Responding to Disclosures